ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 The mesh is not refreshed if the solid model is already up-to-date.

 * **Parameters:**
   - unit_system_type: the mesh is converted to the specified unit system.
-For instance, “mpa” or “bin”
+For instance, “mpa” or “bin”.

 <a id="compolyx.ImportedSolidModel.layup_mapping_objects"></a>